touraye/under-doz/102-looking-into-java/L-109-iterations.md

                   System.out.println("The minimum amount to purchase cash power is GMD30.00");
               }

-              totalDailySales += amount;// updating the dailySale with every amount entered by the user System.out.println();
+              dailySale += amount;// updating the dailySale with every amount entered by the user System.out.println();
               System.out.println("It is end of the Day? \nType 'y' for Yes to terminate the App\nType 'n' for No to continue Selling cash power");
               String endOfTheDay = input.next();